chucklever/i-d-rpc-tls-pseudoflavors/draft-cel-nfsv4-rpc-tls-pseudoflavors.md

 --- abstract

-Recent innovations in Remote Procedure Call transport layer security enable broad deployment of encryption and mutual peer authentication when exchanging RPC messages.
+Recent innovations in Remote Procedure Call (RPC) transport layer security enable broad deployment of encryption and mutual peer authentication when exchanging RPC messages.
-These security mechanisms can protect peers who continue to use RPC_AUTH_SYS, which is not cryptographically secure, on open networks.
+These security mechanisms can protect peers who continue to use the AUTH_SYS RPC auth flavor, which is not cryptographically secure, on open networks.
-This document introduces several new RPC auth pseudo-flavors that an RPC service can use to indicate TLS-related security requirements for accessing that service.
+This document introduces several RPC auth pseudo-flavors and other mechanisms that an RPC service can use to indicate transport layer security requirements for accessing that service.

 --- note_Note